 Market profile charts are convenient tools that can be used by both short-term investors and long-term traders.
-They're typically based on price and volume information, and they combine these factors in a way that displays price, volume, and time frame on a single chart.
-You can gather a multitude of information with a glance.
+They're typically based on price and volume information, combining these factors in a way that displays price, volume, and time frame on a single chart.
+These data then indicate the value area and points of control for a stock.

-Market profile charts use standard market data so they don't require level 2 market data or any additional market information such as separate time and sales.
-Market profile charts are sometimes known by other names, such as Sierra Chart's TPO, the Sierra chart scale, or volume profile charts.
-They all do largely the same thing.
+Market profile charts use standard market data so they don't require level 2 market data (highest bid, bid size, lowest ask, ask size).
+Market profile charts are sometimes known by other names, such as Sierra Chart's TPO (time price opportunity, depicted by letters in the graph), the Sierra chart scale, or volume profile charts.

 How to Read a Market Profile Chart

-Market profile charts display the price on a vertical scale just like most graphical charts.
-The volume appears on a horizontal scale and the timeframe uses a combination of letters and/or colors.
+Market profile charts display the price on the vertical scale (y-axis).
+The volume appears on the horizontal scale (x-axis) and the timeframe uses a combination of letters and/or colors.
 Understanding the price is quite straightforward but the volume and time frame segments are slightly more complicated.

-- Volume: The volume on a market profile chart is displayed as a horizontal histogram with the longest horizontal lines showing the greatest amount of volume.
-This means that the price that has the longest horizontal line is the price where most of the volume has been traded.
-This price is also known as the point of control because it's the price that had control of the market most of the time.
+The volume on a market profile chart is displayed as a horizontal histogram with the longest horizontal lines showing the greatest amount of trading volume.
+This price is also known as the point of control because it's the price that had control of the market the most.

-- Time Frame: The time frame on a market profile chart uses letters and/or colors.
-Each letter represents one unit of the time frame when letters are used, such as 5 minutes or 1 hour.
-Each color also represents one unit of the time frame when colors are used.
-A 15-minute chart would use colored squares, each of them representing 15 minutes of trading.
-A trader can easily see which prices have been traded most recently if he knows which color is the most recent.
+The time frame on a market profile chart uses letters and/or colors.
+Each letter represents one unit of the time frame when letters are used, such as five minutes or an hour.

 Trading Using a Market Profile Chart

-Market profile charts can be used as a complete trading system or as part of a larger trading system that also uses other charts.
-Either way, market profile charts are usually traded based on support and resistance and on how the price interacts with the point of control, which would be the most traded price.
+Market profile charts can be used as a complete trading system or as part of a larger trading system.
+Either way, market profile charts are usually traded based on support and resistance prices (where the market cannot support a lower price, or where it resists a higher price), and on how the prices interact with the point of control.